 Soak in the Sea Point Promenade

-Take a stroll along the Sea Point Promenade that attracts everyone from joggers, skaters, dog walkers and cyclists.
+Take a stroll along the Sea Point Promenade.
 The Prom, as locals call it, starts at Mouille Point near the Waterfront and runs along the water’s edge through Sea Point.
-Make sure to capture some pictures at the Sea Point sunglasses.

 Where: Sea Point Promenade, Cape Town